lambda-dom/spell_revisions/spell_revisions/docs/fixes.md

 * Ghost Armor: added bonus to move silently.

 * Monster Summoning III: Correction to the dice of bastard sword.
 Corrections to shaman: hps.

+## B. 4.
+Level 4.

+* Confusion: standardized range to long per description (35 -> 30).

+* Polymorph Other: standardized range to long per description (40 -> 30).
+The SR implementation goes by creating an item in the weapon slot that does the animation and stat changes.
+Polymorph opcode is not used (is bugged in the EEs per the IESDP).

+* Simbul Spell Matrix: out of combat only.

+* Monster Summoning IV: Correct description on the amount of poison damage (3 -> 2) and damage bonuses on both stings.
+Correct probability of poison (20 -> 100) on sword spider sting.
+Standardized imlpementation of immunities.
+Giant Spider: corrections to ac, thac0 and saves.
+Sword spider: corrections to thac0 and saves.

+* Fire Shield: sectype offensivedamage -> specificprotections.

+* Secret Word: school enchant (description) -> abjuration.

+* Minor Spell Sequencer: out of combat only.